Memoria Review

 Memoria 8.7

-As you would expect in an adventure game, the game does focus on clicking on every context piece on-screen and collecting every possible item.
+As you would expect in an adventure game, Memoria does focus on clicking on every context piece on-screen and collecting every possible item.
 These items can then be combined or altered to produce other doodads to use in a specific order to progress to the next area.
-NPC’s provide tidbits of information regarding the current the situation and is worth the effort to go through every bit of branching dialogue.
+NPCs provide tidbits of information regarding the current situation and it is worth the effort to go through every bit of branching dialogue.
 You may run into the occasional puzzle that will leave you stumped, but Memoria does feature an in-game hint system to provide more additional direction as well as showing all of the context areas.
-Using it as a last ditch effort has saved me on more than one occasion, simply because I was clicking on a hanging body and not the bag draped to the side.
-In comparison, I enjoyed the puzzles as Sadja more so than those involving Geron due to his lack of accomplishing anything that doesn’t involve breaking/restoring objects.
+Using it as a last-ditch effort has saved me on more than one occasion, simply because I was clicking on a hanging body and not the bag draped to the side.
+In comparison, I enjoyed the puzzles as Sadja more so than those involving Geron due to his lack of accomplishing anything that doesn't involve breaking/restoring objects.

-Memoria surely impresses in the visual department with some of the best looking hand-drawn artwork in an adventure game.
-During close-up conversations, the artwork will animated presenting a greater sense of realism.
+Memoria surely impresses in the visual department with some of the best-looking hand-drawn artwork in an adventure game.
+During close-up conversations, the artwork will animate, presenting a greater sense of realism.
 The voice acting for the main protagonists and the talking staff impress, and I found myself hanging on every word.
 The only minor blemish on the otherwise superb presentation involves jerky transitions to the animations.

 The inventory system only appears as you hover the mouse near the bottom of the screen, providing an unobstructed view of the surroundings.
 Using the mouse wheel, you can easily scroll through items quickly without opening the inventory, but this method can't be used to combine two objects.